xlight05/katacoda-scenarios/cellery/test/step3.md

 #### Run function
 This method will be executed when you use `cellery run` in the next step.
 We will explain more about this in the next step.

-You can find more about the cellery syntax by visiting https://github.com/wso2-cellery/spec
+You can find more about the Cellery syntax by visiting https://github.com/wso2-cellery/spec